JohnWillian/test_git/README.md

 # Hello World

-# Be nice to everyone
+# This is a Horspool Algorithm Example